 - Lighting: Similar to your electric system, an outdated lighting system can lead to overheats, shorts, and sparks, each of which can cause a fire.
 These fires are particularly common around the holidays.

 If you experience a house fire, you may need legal assistance with your claim.
-If your insurance company mistreats you or grossly under-estimates your claim in an attempt to save money, you should speak with a skilled Miami insurance attorney from The Morgan Law Group, P.A. to make sure you receive the settlement you deserve.
+If your insurance company mistreats you or grossly under-estimates your claim in an attempt to save money, you should speak with a skilled Miami insurance attorney from The Morgan Law Group to make sure you receive the settlement you deserve.